the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.0.3] unreleased =

+* Tweak - When viewing a recurring event that has multiple instances in a single day, display each time in the event details

 = [4.0.2] 2015-12-16 =

 * Tweak - Avoid notice level errors when advanced events list widget settings are saved (Thank you Johan for the report!)